receiver1/json_config_system/README.md

 A configuration system that simplifies the loading and saving of JSON

 ## Examples
-You can find usage example in `examples` folder
+You can find usage example in `example.cpp` file

 ## Dependencies
 * [nlohmann::json](https://github.com/nlohmann/json)